There are a number of ways to get to Vitality Stadium.

 The stadium has a number of bike racks that can be used for those opting to cycle to the stadium.
 These are located opposite the main reception area.

 The South Stand car park, behind the stadium, costs just £1 to park; it does fill up roughly 75 minutes prior to kick-off, so arrive early.
 It may take up to 45 minutes to clear after the game.
 You can now leave via the south of the car park to exit the park along Gloucester Road, therefore missing the traffic along Kings Park Drive.

-Supporters both home and away will also be able to use Harewood College for parking Saturday home games.
-For free parking just a 10-minute walk from the ground, Harewood College is open from 12.30pm.
+Supporters both home and away will also be able to use Avonborne College for Boys for parking Saturday home games.
+This is free and is open from 12.30pm.
 This parking facility has the advantage of being away from the congestion around Kings Park, while only a short walk to Vitality Stadium, allowing easier access, the car park will be manned by a steward until kick-off and there is no charge for parking.

 Alternative parking can be found at Sovereign Shopping Centre for £2 for four hours or £4 for 24 hours.

 Several residential roads adjacent to the ground have parking restrictions, which the club asks supporters to adhere to.
 Where these do not exist, please be mindful of existing drive entrances and avoid parking illegally or unsafely.
 Enforcement officers are active on matchdays and the club is determined to have ensure matches impact on local residents as little as possible.